Dick Morris to Newsmax: Dems 'Crazy Enough' To Nominate AOC in 2028

 And now, after former Vice President Kamala Harris' loss to Trump in the last election, "there are thousands, hundreds of thousands, millions, really, of people leaving the Democratic Party and becoming independent or becoming Republican," said Morris.

-That means that there is a "very good chance that the most left-wing possible candidate will win that nomination, defeating moderates like Gavin Newsom or Rahm Emanuel," said Morris.
+That means that there is a "very good chance that the most left-wing possible candidate will win that nomination, defeating moderates like [California Democrat Gov.] Gavin Newsom or [former Illinois Democrat Rep.] Rahm Emanuel," said Morris.

 GET TODAY NEWSMAX+: